Ray Chapman: Death

 On August 16, 1920, while at bat, Chapman was struck in the head and killed by a pitch thrown by Carl Mays during a game against the New York Yankees at the Polo Grounds.
-At the time, pitchers commonly dirtied balls with soil, licorice, and tobacco juice, and otherwise scuffed, sandpapered, scarred, cut, or spiked them, giving a "misshapen, earth-colored ball that traveled through the air erratically, tended to soften in the later innings, and, as it came over the plate, was very hard to see."
+At the time, pitchers commonly dirtied balls with soil, licorice, and tobacco juice, and otherwise scuffed, sandpapered, scarred, cut, or spiked them, giving a "misshapen, earth-colored ball that traveled through the air erratically, tended to soften in the later innings, and as it came over the plate, was very hard to see."
 Mays threw with a submarine delivery, and it was late afternoon.
 Eyewitnesses recounted that Chapman did not react to the pitch at all, presumably unable to see it.
 The sound of the ball striking Chapman's skull was so loud that Mays thought it had hit the end of Chapman's bat; he fielded the ball and threw to first base.

 Home plate umpire Tommy Connolly, noticing that Chapman was bleeding from his left ear, screamed towards the stands for a doctor.
 Tris Speaker, who had been on deck, rushed to Chapman, as did several players from each team.
 Carl Mays merely stood on the mound.
 Chapman tried to walk, but his knees buckled.
 As he was helped off the field by his teammates, he mumbled "I'm all right; tell Mays not to worry... ring....Katie's ring," before falling unconscious.
 Chapman was taken to St. Lawrence Hospital, a short distance from the Polo Grounds, where he was diagnosed with a depressed skull fracture.
-Despite emergency surgery to relieve swelling on his brain, Chapman died at 4:40 a.m. the next day.
-His pregnant wife Katie, summoned from Cleveland by phone, arrived at 10:00 a.m. and fainted upon learning he had died.
+Despite emergency surgery to relieve swelling on his brain, Chapman died at 4:40 am the next day.
+His pregnant wife Katie, summoned from Cleveland by phone, arrived at 10:00 am and fainted upon learning he had died.

-Thousands of mourners attended Chapman's funeral at the Cathedral of St. John the Evangelist in Cleveland and he was buried at Lake View Cemetery.
+Thousands of mourners attended Chapman's funeral at the Cathedral of St. John the Evangelist in Cleveland, and he was buried at Lake View Cemetery.

 Cleveland players wore black armbands for the remainder of the season.
 The Indians won the 1920 World Series and dedicated their victory to Chapman.

 Honors

 A bronze plaque was designed in Chapman's memory, funded by donations from fans, was hung at League Park and was moved to Cleveland Stadium when the Indians moved there in 1946.
 Sometime in the early 1970s, however, it was removed for unknown reasons.
-In 2007 it was refurbished and made part of Progressive Field's Heritage Park, which includes the Cleveland Guardians Hall of Fame and other exhibits from the team's history.
+In 2007, it was refurbished and made part of Progressive Field's Heritage Park, which includes the Cleveland Guardians Hall of Fame and other exhibits from the team's history.
 Chapman had been inducted into the team Hall of Fame in 2006, part of the first new induction class since 1972.
 A baseball field is dedicated to Ray Chapman in his hometown of Beaver Dam, Kentucky.